awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-tasks.md

    }
    ```

-1. Wait until the task has had time to run, based on the schedule you specified in [Step 1: Create the Maintenance Window \(AWS CLI\)](mw-cli-tutorial-create-mw.md)\.
+1. Wait until the task has had time to run, based on the schedule you specified in [Step 1: Create the maintenance window \(AWS CLI\)](mw-cli-tutorial-create-mw.md)\.
 For example, if you specified **\-\-schedule "rate\(5 minutes\)"**, wait five minutes\.
 Then run the following command to view information about any executions that occurred for this task\.

 ------
 #### [ Linux ]